Sdfeagt/reaktortask/README.md

 ## Breakdown

-The project is separated into two separate modules, called frontend and backend.
-The latter is responsible for retrieving the data from Reaktor server and parsing it into JSON formats if necessary.
-Backend also keeps track of distance from the nest, when the drone has left the zone and whether it is currently within it.
+The project is separated into two separate modules, called "frontend" and "backend".
+The latter is responsible for retrieving the data from Reaktor server and parsing it into JSON format if necessary.
+"Backend" also keeps track of drone's distance from the nest, whether the drone has left the zone and if it is currently within it.

 Frontend gets the data from backend using a GET request.
-Then it finds the drone that is currently violating the no-fly zone and displays the required information on top of the page.
-Below that is a list of all drones that have violated the zone within last 10 minutes.
+Then it finds the drone that is closest to the nest and is currently violating the no-fly zone.
+Information about the closest drone and pilot is displayed  on top of the page.
+Below that is a list of all pilots that have violated the zone within the last 10 minutes.
 Sass was used to style the website.
 [Everblush](https://github.com/Everblush) was used as a color scheme.

 Some extra, not required information is also displayed, such as last update in the database and whether the drone is currently violating the zone.